grammyjs/website/site/docs/resources/comparison.md

 The most important thing is that you like working with your tools and languages.
 If you are determined to stick with something else, then you can stop reading here.

-Given that you're still reading, you may want to know why grammY is written in TypeScript, and why you should maybe consider picking this language for your bot, too.
+Given that you’re still reading, you may want to know why grammY is written in TypeScript, and why you should maybe consider picking this language for your bot, too.

 This section will outline how TypeScript has a few advantages over other languages when it comes to developing Telegram bots.
 The main other language that is used to develop chat bots for Telegram is Python, so we will limit ourselves to this for now.